 Bring a Doggie Kit

 “When packing for your dog, don’t forget to bring your own bowls for food and water and a towel or mat to put underneath,” says Whiteman.
-“Ask where dog should be fed and be polite about preparing food,” says Lynette.
-Some people get skiived out if you put dog bowls on countertops.”
+“Ask where your dog should be fed and be polite about preparing food,” says Lynette.
+Some people get skeeved out if you put dog bowls on countertops.”

 Whiteman also recommends bringing towels and a special dog-cleaning product in case of any accidents.
 “Even if your dog is house trained, going to a new environment can get them off track and you want to be prepared,” she explains.

 What else to pack?
 Morgan suggests extra towels to wipe up paws after a rainy walk, rolls of paper towels and chemical free cleaners.
 “I bring lint rollers for furniture and clothes as well,” says Morgan.
 “A nice gift is to let the person know how grateful I am for their generosity in allowing my pet to come along.”